Carbon footprinting helps you to quantify the farms greenhouse gas emissions

 - Red diesel use

-Example efficiency measure 1 — Increase calf sales
+Example efficiency measure 1 — Increase forage quality

 Example efficiency measure 2 — Improve nutrient use

-Targeting and applying manure and fertiliser to crop requirements is an effective method of reducing purchased fertiliser cost and increasing nutrient utilisation (minimising nutrients lost to the environment) without compromising crop yield.
-A 10% reduction in fertiliser purchase could reduce the carbon footprint by 2% per kg carcase weight.
+Targeting and applying manure and fertiliser in line with crop requirements is an effective method of reducing purchased fertiliser cost and increasing nutrient utilisation (minimising the risk of nutrients lost to the environment) without compromising crop yield.
+A 10% reduction in fertiliser purchase will be a financial saving to the business, require better use of inputs and could reduce the carbon footprint by around 2% per litre of milk sold.

-Example efficiency measure 3 — Improve forage quality
+Example efficiency measure 3 — Improve energy use

 Undertaking a farm carbon footprint will help establish a starting point and an action plan to improve business resource efficiencies and assess year on year change; it could also compare your performance with like businesses.
 Regular assessment can help quantify progress and positively direct efforts to make the most of inputs whilst reducing farm greenhouse gas losses.
 An action plan based on technical performance targets should aim to take one step at a time towards a more efficient, lower cost system with a reduced carbon footprint.